woog2roid/woog2roid/README.md

 ### _**"A man who believes great services can enrich our lives"**_

 > _I am interested in creating great services.
 And I am open to learning skills required in development process.
-The skills means not only computer science but also team management, cooperation, service itself, etc. I also write down my experiences in my blog for recording my growth._
+The skills mean not only computer science but also team management, cooperation, service itself, etc. I also write down my experiences in my blog for recording my growth._

 ### Who am I?
 What I've done?